M-Gregoire/infrastructure/resources/hosts/Anet-A8/README.md

 # Anet-A8
-My settings and upgrades for my Anet A8 3D printer
+My settings and upgrades for my Anet A8 3D printer.

 ## Slic3r